octopus-db/documentation/docs/source/output_tables.rst

 CRN output
 ----------
 | OCTOPUS/CRN 10Be and 26Al data have been recalculated so that nuclide concentrations and denudation rates are internally consistent and comparable.
-These data, including concentrations and denudation rates as published, are delivered as geospatial vector layers (see :ref:`CRN_vector_data`).
+These and related data, including concentrations and denudation rates as published, are delivered as geospatial vector layers (see :ref:`CRN_vector_data`).
 | In addition, CRN Denudation also provides :ref:`CRN_ancillary_data` comprising **raster layers**, including a *digital elevation model*, *gradient raster*, *flow direction* and *flow accumulation rasters*, *atmospheric pressure raster*, and *CRN production scaling* and *topographic shielding factor* rasters, and a set of **structured data files** (see :ref:`_CSV_folder` subsection) for data recalculation integrity.

 ..  _CRN_vector_data: